-In his opinion, published in January 2009, Prof. Izdebski noted that this restriction was untenable as it denied a universal human right, and distorted the local "market of non-governmental organizations" relegating Poland to the status of a location merely of branches of global associations, while posing a barrier to the establishment of genuinely international associations.
-Prof. Izdebski called for waiving Article 4 of the Law and replacing the term "Polish national" with "everyone" as founders of associations as well as granting international associations the right to operate in Poland without necessarily seeking separate establishment in Poland.9
+the local "market of non-governmental organizations", relegating Poland to the status of a location merely of branches of global associations, while posing a barrier to the establishment of genuinely international associations.
+Prof. Izdebski called for the waiving of Article 4 of the Law and replacing the term "Polish national" with "everyone" in the part defining the founders of associations as well as granting international associations the right to operate in Poland without necessarily seeking separate establishment in Poland.14

 A draft bill of the amended Law on Associations, submitted on 4 November 2010 by a group of senators, led by Civic Platform's Łukasz Abgarowicz, removed this restriction.
-The draft makes no distinction between foreigners and nationals, extending the right to all physical and legal persons, in the scope envisioned by the Civil Code.10 However, following severe criticism from the civil society, the draft was withdrawn by the initiators on 3 March 2011.11
+The draft makes no distinction between foreigners and nationals, extending the right to all physical and legal persons, in the scope envisioned by the Civil Code.15 However, following severe criticism from civil society organisations (unrelated to the issue of foreigners' rights), the draft was withdrawn by its initiators on 3 March 2011.16